CAZALAC/ADA/README.md

 # Instructions to Set Up the ADA Project

 ## Clone the Repository

 First, clone the repository to your local machine using the following Git command:

 ```bash
 git clone https://github.com/CAZALAC/ADA.git
 ```

+These are the two available options to configure and run the ADA project.
+Choose the one that suits your needs best and enjoy working on the project!

+## Option A (Recommended)

-## Download the Folder "ADAFolderPredictors"
+### Download the Folder "ADAFolderPredictors"

 Download the provided folder using the following link: